-To stay relevant in a world of television where catch-up and on demand video is king, Freeview now embraces connected tech like never before.
+To stay relevant in a world of television where catch-up and on demand video is king, Freeview is no longer just a digital TV platform, it also embraces connected tech and online content.

-Along with a snazzy new logo and look, Freeview offers connected content directly within its electronic programme guide, so you don't have to hunt for individual applications for channels.
+It offers connected TV shows directly within its electronic programme guide, so you don't have to hunt for individual applications for channels.

-It is designed to make things simpler for the 10.5 million people that choose to use Freeview on their main sets over paid-for or other digital TV services.
-However, there are caveats, so to help you get to grips with what Freeview Play offers and when and where you might see it, we've put together this quick and handy guide.
+It is designed to make things simpler for the people that choose to use Freeview on their main sets over paid-for or other digital TV services.
+So to help you get to grips with what Freeview Play offers and when and where you might see it, we've put together this quick and handy guide.

 What is Freeview Play?